 Jake smiled and slowly emerged from the cab.
 He didn't see his parents’ cars, so he knew they were still out for the day.
-This would give him time to leave his note in a place he knew someone would find it to help them understand.
+He would have time to leave his note.
+Would they understand?
+He would probably never be sure.
 His brother Jeremy, who never believed his stories, would also help them understand and probably never forgive him.
 Hopefully, they would all eventually understand and be proud of him.
 He had made up his mind.

 Jake admired all of his brother’s art awards and chuckled about his brother and their differences.
 “Jeremy should have been a cartoonist with all of his wit and goofiness."

 Next, Jake walked into his closet and pushed aside the clothes his parents now hung there.
 He opened the hidden door he had designed and glanced over the treasures that he would leave.
 "Maybe Jeremy, or one of the future grandchildren, will find my treasures and offer them to a museum," Jake thought to himself.
 Jake placed a list of people and organizations that would pay great money for his treasures from the past.
 Jake secured his hidden wall safe and slid the clothes back into place.

 Jake took one last look around his old room and went down the hall stopping at his sisters’ old room.
 He left a couple of his calling cards, better known as arrowheads, and then he quickly walked into the kitchen.
 Jake sat at the table, where they had always congregated to play cards, to watch TV and where the fight for the silver fork took place almost every night.
 He placed a manila envelope against the salt and pepper shakers that held his other letter stating he would be in touch with them as soon as he got settled at his new dig site.
 He knew where he was going would never have any cell phone service.
 The manila envelope also contained lots of money to keep, use or share in case something were to ever happen to him.